 A paintings gallery has more than 200 paintings showcasing the events in the life of Buddha.
 The paintings have been done very well but the name of the artist(s) is not there.
 You can spend quite some time here admiring the paintings and also walking through Buddha’s life.
 There is a simple food court where the food was very good and reasonably priced.
 There are boards telling you about the fact that course offered is completely free and so is the entry to the pagoda.
 At the same time asking you to contribute to various ongoing projects of the organization.

-Land has been donated by a student who some people guess is businessman Subhash Chandra, the owner of neighboring Essel world.
-Project has been spearheaded and funded by the Global Vipassana foundation.
+The land has been donated by a student who some people guess is businessman Subhash Chandra, the owner of neighboring Essel world.
+The project has been spearheaded and funded by the Global Vipassana foundation.
 You wonder how there is never any dearth of money for the pet projects of religious leaders.

 Recommend you to read following Travel Blog on Mumbai Places to Visit.